lexa5575/RagCore/README.md

 ```

 **For other LLM services:**
-- Edit the appropriate section in `config.local.yaml`
+- Edit the appropriate section in `config.yaml`
-- See examples for OpenAI API, DeepSeek, and custom models
+- All paths are automatically relative - works on any system!

-**⚠️ Important:** This is a **one-time setup**.
-After configuring your LLM, you'll never need to touch this again!
+**✅ Universal Setup:** The project now uses relative paths - works on Windows, macOS, and Linux without any path modifications!

 #### 3. 📁 Add Documentation to `documentation/` Folder